Father accused of keeping kids in 'dungeon'

 LANSING, Michigan --A Michigan father accused of keeping his kids confined in what authorities described as a "dungeon" was arraigned Friday, WILX-TV reports.

-Police say Yenier Conde, 32, locked his five children inside a dark room, including one who was diagnosed with cancer, and screwed the door shut.
+Police say Yenier Conde, 32, locked his five children, including one who was diagnosed with cancer, inside a dark room and screwed the door shut.

 The alleged abuse included the kids being whipped and threatened with a gun, and dates back to 2009 when Child Protective Services first began investigating claims.